nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 y = dchisq(x,df = 1)
 lines(x,y,col="red")

 Results: 66 of the 160 Highly Variable bacteria have a frequency of 1. i.e 66 bacteria are found in only one coral fragment.
+This makes them not so biologically relevant.

 ```
 ### PCA - Figure 1B, 1C